louismullie/temp-data/markdown_final/dc8530aa-7d0f-46e7-ab5d-7ed6bf31aef6.md

 MRA versus ACEi/ARB

 Four studies reported changes in mean SBP and DBP: one cross-over and three parallel studies.
 Treatment duration ranged from five to sixteen weeks.
 Spironolactone (50–100 mg/day) or eplerenone (50–200 mg/day) were compared to losartan (50–100 mg/day) or enalapril (10–40 mg/day).
-The mean difference in change in SBP between MRA (n = 264) and ACEi/ARB (n = 277) was −6.8 mmHg (95% CI −9.6, −4.1) with low heterogeneity between studies (I 2 = 7%, p = 0.36) (Fig. 3).
+The mean difference in change in SBP between MRA (n = 264) and ACEi/ARB (n = 277) was −6.8 mmHg (95% CI −9.6, −4.1) with low heterogeneity between studies (I² = 7%, p = 0.36) (Fig. 3).

 Fig. 3
 Meta-analysis of blood pressure lowering effect with mineralocorticoid receptor antagonists (MRA) versus angiotensin-converting enzyme inhibitors/angiotensin receptor blockers (ACEi/ARB).

 A systolic blood pressure; B diastolic blood pressure.

-The mean difference in DBP change was −2.5 mmHg (95% CI −5.9, 1.0) with considerable heterogeneity between studies (I 2 = 83%, p < 0.001) (Fig. 3).
+The mean difference in DBP change was −2.5 mmHg (95% CI −5.9, 1.0) with considerable heterogeneity between studies (I² = 83%, p < 0.001) (Fig. 3).
 Sensitivity analysis with the removal of high risk of bias studies (N = 2) reduced heterogeneity (I 2 = 0, p = 0.80) with an aggregated mean difference in DBP of −2.4 mmHg (95% CI −4.3, −0.4) (Supplementary Table 6).
 The certainty of the evidence for the difference in SBP and DBP was rated moderate and very low respectively (Table 2).

 ---